Westport, County Mayo: Culture

+The President of Ireland, Catherine Connolly, receives the Prime Minister of Canada, Mark Carney, on the steps of Westport House in June 2026.
+Carney's grandparents were from the Westport area.

 People from Westport town are traditionally known as "Coveys".
 Some decades ago the Covey dialect still existed and was unintelligible to outsiders.
 For example, the Covey word for a woman was a "doner".